simbli/seacharts/README.md

 ```

 Simply copy and paste the entire block above (including the empty line) into
-the terminal of your virtual environment, and go get a cup of coffee when it
+the terminal of your virtual environment, and go get a cup of coffee while it
 does its thing.